The Connor Davidson + Brief Resilience Scales

 How Does Scoring Work?

-According to Gandubert, Ritchie, Soulier, Ancelin, and Chaudieu (2012), the original 25-item scale was designed to assess resilience, with higher scores being an indicator of high resilience.
+According to Gandubert, Ritchie, Soulier, Ancelin, and Chaudieu (2012), the original 25-item scale was developed to measure resilience, with higher scores being an indicator of high resilience.

 Each item on the scale is rated on a 5-point range of responses from not true at all or zero to true nearly all of the time or four.